kiri-vadivelu/project-david/src/blog/article-2.md

 ---
-title: Selection of Candidate to Run in the Upcoming Ward 20 by-election
+title: Selection of Candidate for Upcoming Ward 20 by-election
 description: Corey David elected to run for Scarborough southwest, ward 20
+date: 2023-09-16
 ---

 <img